 You can also optionally configure an Event Hub to stream data to an Azure Blob storage or Azure Data Lake Store account.

 Azure CLI commands for creating an Event Hub

-To create a new Event Hub with the Azure CLI, you will use the
+To create a new Event Hub with the Azure CLI, you'll use the

 az eventhubs eventhub command set.
-Here's a brief description of the sub-commands we will be using:
+Here's a brief description of the subcommands we'll be using: